 Creditors, especially mortgage lenders, want to thoroughly review a borrowers overall credit profile on their credit report.
 Although credit scores are very important, more importantly is the borrowers past payment patterns reflected on credit reports.
-Past payment patterns is reflective of future payment forecast of borrowers.
-That is why it is so important for mortgage borrowers to make sure they review their credit reports and make sure there are no errors and to pay down maxed out credit cards prior to applying for mortgage.
+Past payment patterns are reflective of the future payment forecast of borrowers.
+That is why it is so important for mortgage borrowers to make sure they review their credit reports and make sure there are no errors and to pay down maxed-out credit cards prior to applying for a mortgage.

 - Credit Cards

 - Auto loans